ThomasBury/conda-git-pip-proxy/Readme.md

 require(devtools)
 install_github("repo_path")
 ```
-if it does not work, you can also hard code the environment variable b udoing:
+if it does not work, you can also hard code the environment variable by doing:

 * `file.edit('~/.Renviron')` in the console
 * In the .Renviron file, copy paste  http_proxy=http://[login]:[pwd]@[proxy-address]:[port]